-When small businesses make the decision to grow larger via the Internet, they enter a new playing field with its own set of unique challenges.
-Most small businesses fail in establishing themselves online, largely because they cannot overcome common marketing challenges presented by World Wide Web.
+When small businesses make the decision to grow larger, the internet is almost vital.
+Once entering this new playing field, there is a set of unique challenges your business will face.
+Unfortunately, most small businesses fail in establishing themselves online, largely because they cannot overcome common marketing challenges presented by the internet’s immense competition.

 Being in the fields of web design, content creation and inbound marketing, our team at Bluleadz knows these challenges well.
 In this blog, we've pinpointed the 5 biggest challenges small businesses face when they take their business online.